smolanalytics

 Do I need to install an SDK or a package?

-No. On the web it is one script tag, no npm install and no build step.
-Off the web there is no SDK at all: you POST JSON to POST /v1/events with the HTTP client your language already has.
-That is the whole integration surface, which is why iOS, Android, Go, Python, and a Stripe webhook all look nearly identical.
+On the web, no, it is one script tag, no npm install and no build step.
+On mobile there are native SDKs (Swift, Kotlin, React Native/Expo, Flutter): one line to initialize, and they handle an offline-safe event queue, sessions, and screen() tracking for you (funnels and paths need screens).
+For servers, webhooks, and cron there is no SDK to install, you POST JSON to /v1/events with the HTTP client your language already has, which is why a Go service and a Stripe webhook look nearly identical.
+Every path is the same one ingestion endpoint underneath.

 How do browser events and server events end up in the same funnel?